-Here we take a look at some of the companies that have a strong volunteering policy, and what jobs are currently available if you want to work for them.
+Here we take a look at some of the companies that provide corporate volunteering days, and what jobs are currently available if you want to work for them.

 Who They Are: The UK’s largest Building Society, based in Swindon, is a major savings and mortgage provider.